 Consider this a total Chip and Jo move.
-This tiny house fakes a large floor plan with tall ceilings, accented by a beautiful industrial chandelier and authentic wood beams.
-Without the loft space you might see in a typical tiny home, this airiness actually feels like there’s more opportunity to move around.
+This tiny house fakes a large floor plan with tall ceilings, accented by a beautiful industrial chandelier and authentic wooden beams.
+Without the loft space you might see in a typical tiny home, this airiness actually makes it feel like there’s more opportunity to move around.

 Believe it or not, this is an RV bathroom (yes, really!).
 The number one reason why this feels so much more elevated than your typical tiny house bathroom?
 The open shelving.
 The simplistic wood-and-bracket design adds storage without the bulk.

 We love a good reading nook.
-Sometimes, though, it feels like in tiny houses forget to embrace the coziness and opt for big furniture where it fits.
+Sometimes, though, it feels like tiny houses forget to embrace the coziness and opt for big furniture wherever it fits.
 Here, small furniture creates the perfect nook to curl up in with a book and a glass of wine.

-When you’re working with less wall space, it’s easy to forget about how much character wall decor can bring about.
+When you’re working with less wall space, it’s easy to forget about how much character wall décor can bring.
 This house makes the most of the few walls it does have: funky square tiling that spills onto the floors, subway tiling, and floor-to-ceiling murals.
 In other words, it’s completely sophisticated.